 You Could Pursue Damages Through a Lawsuit

 If you want to pursue compensation through a lawsuit, your time is limited.
-According to CVP §214, the statute of limitations for filing a personal injury lawsuit after a car crash is generally three years.
-In wrongful death cases, it is usually two years from the date of your loved one’s passing, per EPT §5-4.1.
+According to CPLR § 214, the statute of limitations for filing a personal injury lawsuit after a car crash is generally three years.
+In wrongful death cases, it is usually two years from the date of your loved one’s passing, per EPTL § 5-4.1.

-However, these are not hard and fast rules.
+However, this is not a hard and fast rule.
 There are exceptions that may lengthen or shorten your timeline for pursuing damages.
-For example, if you were a minor when you were injured, you may have an extended time.
+For example, if you were just diagnosed with an injury that was caused by a car collision more than three years ago, you may still be able to file a lawsuit.

 What Damages Can You Pursue Following a Collision in New York?